staltz/manyverse/CONTRIBUTING.md

 ### Publish

+- Deploy as an APK on the website
+  - Go to `android/app/build/outputs/apk/indie/release` and copy the `app-indie-release.apk` file
+  - Put the file in the manyverse-website repo and deploy the website
 - Publish Android on F-Droid: `git push origin --tags` (F-Droid server pulls our updates)
 - Publish Android to Google Play
   - Take the APK file from `android/app/build/outputs/apk/googlePlay/release`, upload and publish it on Google Play developer website